 The company has been in business for more than two decades.

 Positive factors include fast and affordable shipping.

-Products are also packaged sympathetically and on the whole, plants arrive in good health.
+Products are also packaged sympathetically and on the whole, and even tiny plants arrive in good health.

 Pets Warehouse is another company with many terrestrial stores.